eswan18/ethanswan.com/courses/pages/python-for-ds-course.md

   - *Lab*: Coming Soon

 ### Course Grading
-- 30% Assignments (Completion-based, 5% each)
+- **30%** Assignments -- *completion-based, 5% each*
-- 10% Final Exam
+- **15%** Final Exam
+- **5%** Class Participation -- *asking at least two questions during or after class, in total throughout the course*
-- 60% Course Project
+- **50%** Course Project -- *see below*

 ### Course Project
-60% of the course grade is based on a final project: **apply the data science skills covered in the course (and optionally, beyond what's covered) to real datasets.**
+50% of the course grade is based on a final project: **apply the data science skills covered in the course (and optionally, beyond what's covered) to real datasets.**
-The project work must include data wrangling and the creation of a deliverable to explain the group's findings.
+The project must include data wrangling and the creation of a deliverable to explain the group's findings.
 Students may complete the project alone or in teams of up to four;
 however, larger groups will be held to a higher standard.